Changissnz/post_biden_economy/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-### below is kinda what I think on the economy situation
+### below is kinda what I think on the economy situation, also written by ChatGPT.

 **The Big Problem with the Republicans**